Y0Coss/docs-fork/pages/web_cloud/web_hosting/exporter-son-site-web/guide.en-ie.md

 ## Instructions

-### 1 - Retrieve files from your FTP storage space.
+### 1 - Retrieve files from your FTP storage space

-#### 1.1 Log in to your storage space.
+#### 1.1 Log in to your storage space

 To log in to your storage space, you will need the following:

-- the active FTP or SSH user account
+- The active FTP or SSH user account
-- the FTP or SSH user account password
+- The FTP or SSH user account password
-- the server address
+- The server address
-- the server connection port
+- The server connection port

 This information was included in the email informing you that your web hosting plan has been set up.